swaldman/sbt-ethereum/src/main/paradox/tutorials/working-with-ether.md

 [info] Refreshing caches.
 [success] Total time: 0 s, completed Jan 3, 2019 12:32:52 AM
 ```
+@@@ warning

+If you forget the passphrase you've just set for this new address, _or_ if you lose the wallet file
+_sbt-ethereum_ has just generated, __you will permanently lose access to all value held by your
+new account__.

+If you intend to let the new address manage significant value, __be sure to store your passphrase
+safely__.

+Also, __consider backing up the _sbt-ethereum_ "shoebox" now__, which contains (among other things)
+the wallet files _sbt-ethereum_ manages.
+The command would be `ethShoeboxBackup`.

+@@@

 ### Checking the Current Sender